Ke'Bryan Hayes Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- Corbin (1-3) takes the mound for the Nationals in his sixth start of the season.
-He's put together a 5.88 ERA in 26 2/3 innings pitched, with 19 strikeouts.
+- Gray makes the start for the Nationals, his sixth of the season.
+He is 1-4 with a 2.93 ERA and 25 strikeouts in 27 2/3 innings pitched.

-- The left-hander last pitched on Sunday against the Minnesota Twins, when he tossed six innings, allowing three earned runs while giving up seven hits.
+- In his last time out on Tuesday, the righty threw six scoreless innings against the New York Mets while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.